-Jessica Salfia is President of WVCTE and a teacher, writer, and activist.
+Jessica Salfia is the Co-Director and Executive Vice President of WVCTE and a teacher, writer, and activist.
 Her writing has appeared in the Charleston-Gazette Mail, West Virginia Living Magazine’s Blog, the WVCTE Best Practices Blog, and multiple volumes of the Anthology of Appalachian Writers.
 She was the winner of 2016 West Virginia Fiction Competition and recently had her poem, Rootbound, selected for the 2018-2019 Woman of Appalachia Project.
 She is the co-editor of the book 55 Strong: Inside the West Virginia Teachers’ Strike out now from Belt Publishing.
 Jessica currently is a teacher at Spring Mills High School in Martinsburg, West Virginia where she teaches Advanced Placement Language and Composition and Creative Writing and advises the Diversity Club and the Literary and Art magazine.
 When she’s not teaching, writing, or advocating for West Virginia and public education, you’ll find her in the woods with her three kids or paddling down a creek somewhere.

 Karla is a contributing writer for www.aplithelp.com and loves hot coffee, homemade biscuits, and West Virginia.
 When she’s not teaching, she’s spending time with her friends and family.

 Jessica Michael Bowman is a literacy coach for Berkeley County Schools, unabashed bibliophile, and advocate of lifelong literacy.
 When she’s not coaching teachers, teaching students, or blogging for WVCTE, she’s probably crying over a book.
 Aside from literacy, her other loves of life are her traveling with her family and adding to her music collection.